danielbrendel/hortusfox-web/README.md

 APP_UPDATEDEPS: "true"
 ```

 Set database settings if required.
-It is encouraged to set custom passwords due to security reasons.
+It is recommended to set custom passwords due to security reasons.
 All other settings can be left unaltered.
 ```yaml
 # Settings used to establish connections to the database
 # services.app.environment